SheepTester/sheeptester.github.io/reform/README.md

   - Text fields tend to be input textareas
   - Number fields (sometimes integer-only)
   - Sliders
-    - Sometimes used to select a time during playback
+    - Sometimes used to select a time during playback (i.e. a scrubber)
   - Radios with descriptions
   - Dropdowns (which are basically radios but harder to style)
     - Dropdowns only make sense for long lists of options, like for TTS voice